MineMe0812/multichain-volume-bot/README.md

-# How can I boost the volume of token on multichain?
+# How can I boost the volume of token?
 # Multichain Volume Bot

 This volume bot distribute SOL to multiple wallets and buy and sell with that distributed wallets permanently on the any platform.